Filing a Mesothelioma Claim in Washington, D.C.

 - Washington.
 D.C.
 National Capital Regional Office

 VA Medical Centers

 - Community Resource and Referral Center (CRRC)

-A local mesothelioma attorney can start your VA benefits claim by gathering all of the details of your case and any required supporting documents.
+A Washington, D.C. mesothelioma attorney can start your VA benefits claim by gathering all of the details of your case and any required supporting documents.

 When your claim is ready to be filed, you can reach out to a local Veterans Service Officer (VSO) to complete the process.

 AML and VFW Service Officers in Washington, D.C.

 Veterans Service Officers who are part of organizations like the American Legion (AML) and Veterans of Foreign Wars (VFW) are trained to help veterans apply for federal and state benefits.